under-sampled middle and western branches of Shade River Watershed (SRW) in SE

 Ohio University—U.S. Environmental Protection Agency (EPA) STAR grant.
 This

-project was for monitoring the quality of watersheds in Ohio and classifying them according to their
+project was for monitoring the quality of watersheds in

 L. M. Debrewer, G. L. Rowe, D. C. Reutter, R. C. Moore, J. A. Hambrook and N. T. Baker, “Environmental Setting and Effects on Water Quality in the Great and Little Miami River Basins, Ohio and Indiana,” National Water Quality Assessment Program, Water-Resources Investigations Report 99-4201, 2000.

 P. Gbolo, “Chemical and Geological Controls on the Com position of Waters and Sediments in Streams Located within the Western Allegheny Plateau: The Shade River Watershed,” M.S Thesis, Ohio University, Athens, 2008, p.
 22.